-The carrying amounts presented in the financial statements approximate the fair values for all of the Company's financial instruments.
+The carrying amounts presented in the financial statements approximate the fair values for all of the Company's financial instruments, other than as discussed below.

 The fair value of the financial assets and liabilities are included at the price that would be received to sell the instrument in an orderly transaction in the principal (or most advantageous) market at the measurement date under current market conditions.